babylonchain/finality-provider/docs/finality-provider.md

    finality votes for each block each maintained finality provider has committed to vote for.

-The daemon is controlled by the `fpd` tool.
-The `fpcli` tool implements commands for interacting with the daemon.
+The daemon is controlled by the `fpd` tool, which has overall commands for interacting with the running daemon.

 ## 2. Configuration